-Some patients who complain about a feeling of unsteadiness and lack of coordination are suffering from a disorder in the brain stem or cerebellum, the region of the brain that controls motor skills.
+Some patients who complain about unsteadiness and lack of coordination are suffering from a disorder in the brain stem or cerebellum, the region of the brain that controls motor skills.

 Patients who suffer from chronic migraines might also experience a drunken or swaying feeling.
 Other neurological disorders, including stroke, brain tumor, or an injury like concussion, might lead to a sensation of dizziness.